TAS call module - TAS 2 TAS (process creation via API)

 |

-| The process header (template) ID from which the case is created |
+| ID of the process header (template) the case is created from |

 |

-| Key–value pairs corresponding to template variables |
+| Key–value pairs matching the template's variables |

 Supported value types in data